Codium-ai/pr-agent/docs/docs/index.md

 # Overview

-Qodo Merge is an open-source tool to help efficiently review and handle pull requests.
+PR-Agent is an open-source tool to help efficiently review and handle pull requests.
+Qodo Merge is a hosted version of PR-Agent, designed for companies and teams that require additional features and capabilities

 - See the [Installation Guide](./installation/index.md) for instructions on installing and running the tool on different git platforms.

-- See the [Usage Guide](./usage-guide/index.md) for instructions on running the Qodo Merge commands via different interfaces, including _CLI_, _online usage_, or by _automatically triggering_ them when a new PR is opened.
+- See the [Usage Guide](./usage-guide/index.md) for instructions on running commands via different interfaces, including _CLI_, _online usage_, or by _automatically triggering_ them when a new PR is opened.

 - See the [Tools Guide](./tools/index.md) for a detailed description of the different tools.

-## Qodo Merge Docs Smart Search
+## Docs Smart Search

 To search the documentation site using natural language: